CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Experimental Work

 \end{itemize}

-\subsection{Adding more real data}
+\subsection{Adding More Real Data}

-In the extension of our work, we managed to fine-tune the baseline models using more real data from another source called Wenlin \url{https://wenlin.com/} where we obtained another 14.5K parallel Cantonese English dictionary corpus.
-We are curious about the model performances using more real data in addition to the 38K training corpus from words.hk.
-We listed the comparison scores in the second cluster of Figure \ref{fig:CantonMT-pipeline-FineTune-cropped} where it shows that the newly fine-tuned NLLB-200 using 52.5K data (38+14.5K=52.5K) produced higher scores on all metrics in comparison to 38K trained model; mBART fine-tuned using 52.5K gets better scores on three metrics except for SacreBLEU; Opus-MT surprisingly did not get any increase across metrics.
-Nevertheless, these outcomes demonstrated the possibility of improving model performances with more available real data, at least for NLLB and mBART models.
-Furthermore, \textbf{data quality matters}: simply adding 14.5K real data NLLB fine-tuned produced higher scores (\underline{underlined scores}) than the best synthetic system that used 38x2=76K data.
+In the extension of our work, we managed to fine-tune the baseline models using more real data from another source called Wenlin\footnote{\url{https://wenlin.com/}} where we obtained another 14.5K parallel Cantonese-English dictionary.
+We are curious about the model performance using more real data in addition to the 38K training corpus from words.hk.
+We listed the comparison scores in the second cluster of Table \ref{tab:Evaluation-metrics-scores} where it shows that the newly fine-tuned NLLB-200 using 52.5K data (38+14.5K=52.5K) produced higher scores on all metrics in comparison to 38K trained model; mBART fine-tuned using 52.5K obtains better scores on three metrics except for SacreBLEU; Opus-MT surprisingly did not get any increase across the metrics.
+Nevertheless, these outcomes demonstrated the possibility of improving model performance with more available real data, at least for the NLLB and mBART models.
+Moreover, \textbf{data quality matters}: simply adding 14.5K real data to fine-tune NLLB produced higher scores (\underline{underlined scores}) than the best synthetic system that used 38x2=76K data.
+Subsequently, when we managed to get another 10K real data from Opus corpus, it shows continuous improvement by training using all three corpus we have, located in the Cluster 4 bottom of the table.